parsakhattat/Cinema-Sentiment-Analyzer/Readme.md

 - `vectorizer_improved.joblib`: TF-IDF vectorizer.
 - `predictions.log`: Log file for predictions (optional tracking).
 - `requirements.txt`: Dependency list.
+- `preprocess_and_train.py`: for preprocessing and training the dataset if needed.
 - `README.md`: This documentation.